saifk00/obsidian-vault/Wiki/decltype-type-deduction.md

 Usually, `decltype` just gives you the declared type of a variable without deduction.
+This is different from [[auto-type-deduction]] because `auto` will throw away reference-ness.
 It is typically used for declaring function templates whose return type depends on multiple parameter types:
 ```c++
 template<typename Container, typename Index>
 auto authAndAccess(Container& c, Index i) -> decltype(c[i])